Fast Distributed Inference Serving for Large Language Models: Overview

+\begin{itemize}[leftmargin=*] \item \textbf{Low latency and high throughput.} Our focus centers on interactive LLM applications, where users have high expectations for fast response.
+To measure it quantitatively, we want the maximum throughput as high as possible under a certain latency requirement.

-\item \textbf{Efficient GPU memory management.} The model parameters and KV cache of LLMs consume tremendous GPU memory.
-The system should efficiently manage GPU memory to store the model and intermediate state.
+\item \textbf{Efficient GPU memory management.} LLMs pose a significant challenge in terms of GPU memory consumption, which necessitates an effective GPU memory management approach for both the model and intermediate states.